nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/detection/README.md

 ## Submission rules
 ### Detection-specific rules
-* The maximum time window of past sensor data and ego poses that may be used at inference time is approximately 0.5s (at most 6 camera images, 6 radar sweeps and 10 lidar sweeps).
+* The maximum time window of past sensor data and ego poses that may be used at inference time is approximately 0.5s (at most 6 *past* camera images, 6 *past* radar sweeps and 10 *past* lidar sweeps).
 At training time there are no restrictions.

 ### General rules
 * We release annotations for the train and val set, but not for the test set.